Associate Professor Michael (Mick) Broderick

 Recent Book Chapters

-Broderick, Mick and Robert Jacobs.
-(Forthcoming, 2017).
+Broderick, Mick and Robert Jacobs. (under contract, 2017).
 The Global Hibakusha Project: international cultural exchange amongst the grandchildren of atomic survivors.
 In Paul Brown and NAJ Taylor (Eds).
 Australian Art in the Nuclear Age.
 Sydney: Allen & Unwin.

 Broderick, Mick. (in press).
 From ‘First Strike’ to ‘Massive Retaliation’ in SAC’s Single Integrated Operational Plan (SIOP).
 In Piers Bizony and Jan Harlan (Eds).
 Dr. Strangelove.
 Loogne: Taschen.

 Broderick, Mick and Stuart Bender. (in press).
 Australian POW and Occupation Force Experiences in Hiroshima and Nagasaki: a Digital Hyper-Visualisation.
 In Robert Jacobs and NAJ Taylor (Eds).
 On Hiroshima Becoming History.
 New York: Routledge.